 Accidents Occurring in Another State, in U.S. territories or in Canada

 Even if your vehicle accident occurs in another state, in the U.S. territories or in Canada, you may be entitled to Michigan No-Fault Insurance’s economic loss benefits.
-To qualify, the vehicle you occupy must be registered and insured in Michigan, or you must be a Michigan resident with no-fault insurance coverage.
+To qualify, the vehicle you occupy must be registered and insured in Michigan.
 That means, Michigan residents and non-residents may qualify for Michigan no-fault insurance benefits when hurt in accidents outside of Michigan.

 Here’s why having a Michigan no-fault connection matters.